 - Water: Naturally.
 I use the filtered water straight from the refrigerator door dispenser.

-- Diastic Malted Barley Flour: This is the notable exception I mentioned above.
-You can make a starter with just regular flour and water, but a little pinch of diastic malted barley flour is a fantastic jump-starter for getting everything going.
-This particular flour increases the enzymatic activity of your starter environment and provide more “food” for the yeast and bacteria that you are trying to attract, thus contributing to the success of your starter.
+- Diastatic Malted Barley Flour: This is the notable exception I mentioned above.
+You can make a starter with just regular flour and water, but a little pinch of diastatic malted barley flour is a fantastic jump-starter for getting everything going.
+This particular flour increases the enzymatic activity of your starter environment and provide more "food" for the yeast and bacteria that you are trying to attract, thus contributing to the success of your starter.
 I highly recommend using it, but just a pinch!
 A little goes a long way.
 Again, this would be a great ingredient to share with a friend or two as you literally just need a pinch.
-And remember to plan ahead on this one…it’s probably something you will need to order from Amazon or the like.
+And remember to plan ahead on this one...it's probably something you will need to order (I get mine from Breadtopia.

 Creating Your Own Sourdough Starter